kosvi/Santas_own_CRM/README.md

 | Umzug logs migrations to console | false | true | false |
 | Umzug allows reverting migrations | false | true | true |

+Check [Api documentation](Docs/API/reset.md) for `/api/reset` for more information.
+It will give more information about default data that can be used for writing tests etc.

 **client:**

 .env